arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges24.md

 * `require("org/arangodb/replication").logger.stop()`
 * `require("org/arangodb/replication").logger.properties()`

-The REST API methods for these functions have also been removed in ArangoDB 2.4:
+The RESTful API methods for these functions have also been removed in ArangoDB 2.4:

 * HTTP PUT `/_api/replication/logger-start`
 * HTTP PUT `/_api/replication/logger-stop`